 In freedom lies the greatest dangerBut a human being is free to decide anew in any situation and adapt his or her movement behaviour accordingly.
 This beautiful uncertainty is the biggest source of danger when it comes to autonomous vehicles.
 Though an autonomous vehicle can estimate a person’s subsequent actions and movements through that person’s gestures, the person’s mental world remains hidden to it.
 Similarly, a well-rested, athletic pedestrian behaves differently to a married couple going for a walk.
 Never mind about children…

-The challenge consists in the autonomous vehicle correctly decoding the behaviour of the pedestrian in every conceivable situation and acting safely.
+The art of research in the field of autonomous driving is to cast these philosophical and psychological aspects in the shape of mathematical formulas, and subsequently to translate them into a language which the vehicle can understand.The challenge consists in the autonomous vehicle correctly decoding the behaviour of the pedestrian in every conceivable situation and acting safely.
 But this is not always possible in reality.
 The models for predicting the movements of pedestrians must up to a point be called into question by the machine itself.
 The vehicle has to be aware of the plausibility of a predicted movement and its consequences.

 An artificial consciousness for autonomous vehiclesAccordingly, it’s necessary that engineers not only implement a kind of artificial form of consciousness into the vehicle, but also a mechanism for self-reflection.
 The autonomous car has to recognise what kind of a person is involved and what environment he or she is moving in.
 And it has to be able to classify causal connections correctly.
 One example of such a causal connection would be when a child is on the pavement and a ball rolls onto the road.
 Here, the chances are high that the child runs after the ball.